-- 3.23 Modification or partial adoption of the Standards conflicts with the Foundation's aim of a single set of high-quality accounting standards that are globally accepted.
-Accordingly, the Foundation strongly recommends that convergence should be a means of making the transition to adoption of the Standards, and not an end in itself. - 3.24 IAS 1 Presentation of Financial Statements states that an entity must comply with all applicable Standards to make an unreserved statement of compliance.
-Consequently, unless the Adopting Entity adopts the Standards in their entirety, it can make no claims of equivalence or compliance of local financial reporting standards with the Standards during the convergence process; nor may the local standards be referred to as 'IFRS Standards'. - 3.25 The Adopting Entity can describe the relationship between the local standards and the Standards by publishing a document setting out the differences between each of the local standards and the applicable Standards that clearly shows the local modifications. - 3.26 To converge the local standards with the Standards, the Foundation acknowledges that some of its proprietary material will need to be incorporated within the local standards.
-A licence from the Foundation setting out the terms of use of the Foundation's intellectual property rights in the Standards within the local standards is required. - 3.27 The local standards must be made available to users free of charge, with the exception of distribution in print, where the Adopting Entity is allowed to charge a nominal fee to recoup its costs. - 3.28 An Adopting Entity or third parties in the jurisdiction are not permitted to use the Foundation's proprietary material commercially under this licence.
-Commercial use rights can be licensed with a separate licence agreement. - 3.29 The widespread availability of local standards can lead to confusion in the global market and undermines the goal of promulgating a single set of high quality accounting standards that enhance comparability.
+- 3.24 Modification or partial adoption of the Standards conflicts with the Foundation's aim of a single set of high-quality accounting standards and a single set of sustainability disclosure standards that are globally accepted.
+Accordingly, the Foundation strongly recommends that convergence or transition should be a means of making the move to adoption of the Standards, and not an end in itself. - IAS 1 Presentation of Financial Statements states that an entity shall comply with all applicable IFRS Accounting Standards to make an unreserved statement of compliance.
+IFRS S1 General Requirements for Disclosure of Sustainability-related Financial Information states that an entity shall comply with all applicable IFRS Sustainability Disclosure Standards to make an unreserved statement of compliance.
+Consequently, unless the jurisdictional authority adopts the Standards in their entirety, it can make no claims of equivalence or compliance of local standards with the Standards during the convergence or transition process, nor is the local standards or regulation permitted to be referred to as 'IFRS Accounting Standards' or 'IFRS Sustainability Disclosure Standards'. - 3.26 The jurisdictional authority can describe the relationship between the local standards and the Standards by publishing a document setting out the differences between each of the local standards and the applicable Standards that clearly shows the local modifications. - 3.27 To converge the local standards with the Standards, to make a transition to the Standards or to develop local standards or regulation based on the Standards, the Foundation acknowledges that some of its proprietary material will need to be incorporated within the local standards.
+A licence from the Foundation setting out the terms of use of the Foundation's intellectual property rights in the Standards within the local standards is required. - 3.28 The local standards must be made available to users free of charge.
+However if the local standards are distributed in print, the jurisdictional authority is allowed to charge a nominal fee to recoup its costs. - 3.29 A jurisdictional authority or third parties in the jurisdiction are not permitted to use the Foundation's proprietary material commercially under this licence.
+Commercial use rights can be licensed with a separate licence agreement. - 3.30 The widespread availability of local standards can lead to confusion in the global market and undermines the goal of promulgating a single set of high-quality accounting standards that enhance comparability.
 Therefore, the Foundation requires that the distribution of the local standards is restricted to the territory of the converging jurisdiction.
-For standards published on-line, this is achieved by restricting access to users with Internet protocol address from that jurisdiction only. - 3.30 For converged standards, the Foundation strongly recommends that the official translation process is used as best practice.
-However, it is not mandatory because the local standards are not IFRS Standards.
+For local standards published online, the jurisdictional authority shall ensure access is restricted to users with internet protocol addresses from that jurisdiction only. - 3.31 For local standards, the Foundation strongly recommends that the official translation process is used as best practice.
+However, it is not mandatory because the local standards are not our Standards.
+If an official translation of Standards exists, the Foundation requires it to be used for reference and adhered to by the jurisdictional authority developing local standards in that language.